FelixdelasPozas/VideoTranscoderForChromecast/readme.md

 - [Repository information](#repository-information)

 # Description
-Simple transcoder program to transcode video files to formats supported by Chromescast devices.
+Simple transcoder program to transcode video files to formats supported by Chromescast devices using the NVidia NVENC encoder.

 ** TODO **

 ## Options
 The tool can be configured:
-* the output files can be renamed according to the input file metadata and the specified reformatting options.
-* large audio files can be splitted into tracks if a CUE sheet is provided in the same folder of the audio file.
-* ID3v1/ID3v2 tags can be removed if the input file is already in MP3 format.
+* The output codecs are H.264, HEVC (H.265), VP8 and VP9.
+Only the first two are hardware accelerated using NVENC.
-* can create M3U playlists in the input folders after the files have been converted.
+* Extract subtitle files from the input files with language preferences.
-* the cover picture of the input file, if present in the file metadata, can be extracted to disk.
+* Select output audio language by preferences.

 ## Input file formats
-The following file formats are detected and supported by the tool as input files:
-* **Audio formats**: flac, ogg, ape, wav, wma, m4a, voc, wv and mp3.
-* **Video formats**: mp4, avi, ogv and webm.
-* **Module formats**: 669, amf, apun, dsm, far, gdm, it, imf, mod, med, mtm, okt, s3m, stm, stx, ult, uni, xt and xm.
+The input videos recognized by the tool are the same recognized by libav (ffmpeg) library.

 # Compilation requirements
 ## To build the tool: